 Our management team is committed to achieving and maintaining a strong control environment and an overall tone within the organization that empowers all employees to act with the highest standards of ethical conduct.
 In addition, management remains committed to the process of developing and implementing improved corporate governance and compliance initiatives.
-Our Board and management team have been actively working on remediation efforts to address the material weakness and enhance our internal controls as follows:
+Our Board and management team implemented the following remediation plan to address the material weakness and enhance our internal controls: